rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ### Asynchronous Notification Model

-This interface requires callback notification registration for VideoFormatChange, VideoResolutionChange, VideoFrameRateChange.
+This interface requires callback notification registration for VideoFormatChange, VideoResolutionChange, VideoFrameRateChange, VideoContentChange.
 The caller must return the callback context as fast as possible and will not block.

 ### Blocking calls